kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 For example:

 - if the customer needs a particular authentication method, build support for the underlying protocol, rather than their specific login.
-- if the customer needs to disable a port you have open, build an interface around all your ports to that every customer can use that feature.
+- if the customer needs to disable a port you have open, build an interface around all your ports so that _every customer_ can use that feature.
 - if the customer needs to deploy into their own cloud, build "bring your own cloud" as a product that you can offer to all enterprises.

 If a customer is are asking for a feature that doesn't extend to many more customers, say no. That's the hard part: leaving money on the table now for the belief that, in the long-run, it's better for everyone - your community, your customers, and even that enterprise who is making their bespoke demand.